NoemiP94/U1-W1-L5be/README.md

 - Run a Multimedia Element means that you call a methos show() for an Image or method play() of it's playable.

 ## Install
-This project was developed with Java
+This project was developed with Java.

  1. Download the project and clone it on your PC
  2. Open Main.java and run it